MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-Service.md

 ## INPUTS

+### System.ServiceProcess.ServiceController

+You can pipe a service object to this cmdlet.

-### System.ServiceProcess.ServiceController, System.String
+### System.String

-You can pipe a service object or a service name to this cmdlet.
+You can pipe a service name to this cmdlet.

 ## OUTPUTS